Empress Wei (Tang dynasty): First stint as empress

-Emperor Gaozong died in late 683, and Li Zhe took the throne (historically known as Emperor Zhongzong).
+Emperor Gaozong died in late 683, and Li Zhe took the throne as Emperor Zhongzong.
 However, actual power was in the hands of his mother Empress Wu, now empress dowager.
 In spring 684, Emperor Zhongzong made Crown Princess Wei the empress.
 He soon wanted to promote Wei Xuanzhen to be Shizhong (侍中), the head of the examination bureau of government (門下省, Menxia Sheng) and a post considered one for a chancellor.
-This move, as well as another wish of his—to make the son of his wet nurse an official of the fifth rank—were opposed by the chancellor Pei Yan.
+This move, as well as another wish of his — to make the son of his wet nurse an official of the fifth rank — were opposed by the chancellor Pei Yan.
 As they argued, Emperor Zhongzong, in anger, remarked:

 What would be wrong even if I gave the empire to Wei Xuanzhen?
 Why do you care about Shizhong so much?

-Pei, in fear, informed this to Empress Dowager Wu.
-Just less than two months after Emperor Zhongzong had taken the throne, Empress Dowager Wu summoned the officials and generals and issued an edict deposing Emperor Zhongzong and reducing to the title of Prince of Luling.
-She instead created his younger brother Li Dan the Prince of Yu emperor (historically known as Emperor Ruizong).
+Pei, in fear, informed Empress Dowager Wu.
+Less than two months after Emperor Zhongzong had taken the throne, Empress Dowager Wu issued an edict deposing Emperor Zhongzong, reducing him to the title of Prince of Luling.
+She then made his younger brother Li Dan, the Prince of Yu, ascend the throne as Emperor Ruizong.
 Li Chongzhao, who had been given the title of Deputy Crown Prince by Emperor Gaozong, was reduced to commoner rank and Wei Xuanzhen, along with his family, were exiled to Qin Prefecture (欽州, roughly modern Qinzhou, Guangxi).
-Empress Dowager Wu soon ordered that Li Zhe and his family first be delivered to Fang Prefecture (房州, in modern Shiyan, Hubei), and then Jun Prefecture (均州, also in modern Shiyan), to be held under house arrest at the house that his uncle Li Tai had been placed after Li Tai was deposed in 643.
+Empress Dowager Wu soon ordered that Li Zhe and his family first be delivered to Fang Prefecture (房州, in modern Shiyan, Hubei), and then Jun Prefecture (均州, also in modern Shiyan), to be held under house arrest at the same house that his uncle Li Tai had been placed after Li Tai was deposed in 643.